 Pricing – the free plan is available with features like Gmail and outlook integration, email scheduling and templates, meetings and canned snippets.
 They also offer free tools that help you generate and email new leads.

 Being an email marketing and marketing automation software, Mailchimp takes complete control over your email marketing efforts from the beginning to the end.
 Mailchimp was founded in 2001, and now the software has grown to become an all-in-one marketing platform.
 Users get email campaign reports which help them to track the performance of email marketing campaigns, click rate, open rate, bounces, social activity and purchases.

-Another email tracking tool operates as a Google Chrome extension that works with Gmail.
-Mailtrack is completely a straightforward email tracking tool without possessing any fuss and extensive features.
+Another email tracking tool that operates as a Google Chrome extension that works with Gmail is Mailtrack.
+This email marketer's tool is completely straightforward and has extensive features.
 This is mainly useful for small business owners or freelancers who only want to track their emails.
 Also, it has a clean and sleek user interface.
 Mailtrack perfectly integrates with Gmail and Google inbox.

 The double green tick informs users that recipients have opened the email.
 It also tells when someone opened your email and from which device.

 Pricing plan – A free plan is available with unlimited tracking, real-time desktop notifications, email alerts, and daily reports.
 However, even the paid versions are quite affordable.